 Larger fiberglass boats will need larger engines and today we are seeing 22' to 25' sportboats powered by 250-hp to 300-hp engines.

-For that reason, 2-stroke engines such as the Evinrude E-TEC G2 2-stroke engine, and the Mercury supercharged Verado 4-stroke engine are choices that should be considered.
+For that reason, engines with high low-end torque are choices that should be considered.

 Cruising: Sportboats that are going to be used mostly for cruising should be powered by fuel-efficient engines with the horsepower capable of satisfactory performance for the loads carried.

-Anglers going long distances want to carefully balance fuel consumption, best cruise speed, and range.
+Anglers going long distances want to balance fuel consumption, best cruise speed, and range carefully.
 It is always wise in a small boat to get back before sundown, and that means knowing how fast and how far a boat can go with the fuel left onboard.

-Center console boats from 20' to 25' can usually perform well with a single outboard from 200 to 300-hp, depending on load and top speed expectations.
+Center console boats from 20' to 25' can usually perform well with a single outboard from 200 to 300 horsepower, depending on load and top speed expectations.
 Over 25' to 26', twin engines are typically recommended.

 Somewhere around 25’ most boats going offshore will be powered by twin outboards, typically from 200-hp to 250-hp.
-Around 33' to 35’ offshore anglers in center consoles will hang three engines on the transom with anything from 225-hp to 350-hp each.
+Around 33' to 35’ offshore center consoles will hang three engines on the transom with anything from 225-hp to 350-hp each.
 At about 40’ some center consoles and express fishboats start hanging four engines.
-Whether or not all of this expensive iron on the transom is necessary is a matter for the individual buyer to decide depending on his or her mission.
+Whether or not all of this expensive iron on the transom is necessary is a matter for individual buyers to decide and depending on their respective mission.

 Make sure you know what octane fuel your large outboard is recommended to run on.
 Some require 92-octane fuel.

 Extra Big Power.
-While the mainstream outboard manufacturers top out at 400-hp with the Mercury Racing Verado 400R, Seven Marine takes things to another level with its 6.2-liter supercharged, small-block V-8 powerhead that makes 557-hp or 627-hp, depending on the model ordered.
+While the mainstream outboard manufacturers top out at 400-hp with the Mercury Racing Verado 400R and Yamaha’s new 425-hp outboard, even higher outboard power is available.
+Seven Marine (which is now owned by Volvo Penta) takes things to another level with its supercharged, 6.2-liter, small-block V-8 powerhead that makes 527, 577, or 627 horsepower, depending on the model ordered.
 It makes that power on 89-octane gas.

 Tri-Toons Are Another Story.
-Because of their added buoyancy, these boats can get up and plane and typically have WOT speeds in the 40-mph range.
-Some new tri-toons can go 55 mph to 60 mph, when powered with twin 300-hp engines.
+Because of their added buoyancy, these boats can get up on plane and typically have WOT speeds in the 40-mph range.
+Some new tri-toons can go 55 mph to 60 mph when powered with twin 300-hp engines.
 There is even one large pontoon boat on the market with triple 300-hp engines.
-They can be powered with 150-hp to 300-hp single engines.
+They can be powered with single engines ranging from 150 to 300 horsepower.

-Every year outboard manufacturers try and look into their crystal balls to anticipate what new products the boating industry needs, better yet what new products the boating public will buy.
-Sometimes changes in a product line are brought on just for the sake of change, where other times you see real innovation that will make your boating experience better.
+Every year outboard manufacturers try to look into their crystal balls to anticipate what new products the boating industry needs.
 The real benefit to the consumer is that outboard engine technology has advanced and fuel economy has gone up for most outboard brands.

 Most buyers are faced with the question of if they buy an extra 50 horsepower, how much faster will the boat go.
 There is no strict answer because there are so many variables boat to boat.
-However, in the outboard engine industry engineers use the rule of thumb of 1 mph increase for every 7 horsepower added.
-While that may be true in some applications, BoatTEST would be more conservative, estimating that for each 1 mph additional, 10-12 horsepower will be required.
+However, in the outboard engine industry engineers use the rule of thumb of 1 mph of speed increase for every 7 horsepower added.